thither/environments-builder/debian/readme.md

 # Debian Enviroment Builder

 ####   A bash based script to Compile and Install debian environment
-* Manages the basic compile from source process: forlders structure, downloads, out-of-source configure and make (if possible), re-compile follow additional dependecies have been installed.
+* Manages the basic compile from source process: folders structure, downloads, out-of-source configure and make (if possible), re-compile follow additional dependecies have been installed.

 * Main installation targets of the Build Enviroment are: pypy2 and Hypertable
   * on x86_64 linux